-It’s time to take better care of your online reputation.
-Use these locksmith business SEO tricks to rank better in online searches.
+It’s time to take better care of your online reputation and internet marketing for your locksmith business.
+Use these locksmith SEO & keyword tricks to rank better in online searches.

 1. Start with PPC ads.

 With PPC, you bid on ads on a per-click basis.
-To get the most out of these clicks without racking up a massive advertising bill, write copy that’s clear about the services you offer and exactly where (and to whom) you offer them.
+For your locksmith business to get the most out of this advertising without racking up a massive bill, write copy that’s clear about the services you offer and exactly where (and to whom) you offer them.
 Then, use the search engine’s ad targeting options to narrow your target audience as much as possible.
 This way, only people who are likely to use your locksmith services are costing you money by clicking your ads.